stuartajd/dasher/README.md

 ## Customisation
 Dasher has a load of different customisation options, you're able to alter the background colours, images along with showing and hiding all different widgets that on are the site.

+Dasher has 6 main widgets:
+* News Headlines Feed
+* Weather Forecast (Current & Week Ahead)
+* Notepad to store text in
+* Local Area Map with Traffic Guide
+* Twitter Feed
+* Live Chat Box

+And also has a local clock, date and location widgets which remain at the top of the page.

 #### How do I customise the site?
 Customisation is easy, simply click the cog in the top left corner, then it'll display the site settings, then just